More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 Does applying filters reduce image quality?

 The filters are applied using high-quality canvas operations that preserve image detail.
 However, extreme filter values (especially high blur or very low brightness) may affect perceived quality.
-The output uses 95% quality JPEG encoding to maintain good file size while preserving visual quality.
+For JPEG and WebP exports you control the quality with a slider (default 92%); PNG is always lossless.

 What image formats are supported?